Jane Rossington: Personal life

 Rossington now lives in Staffordshire with her second husband, chartered surveyor David Dunger.
 She has two grown children, Sorrel and Harry.
 From 1988, Rossington was the main patron of the original Crossroads Appreciation Society.
-She renewed her involvement with the fan club in 2002, at a time under new management it was officially recognised by the programme creators and Central Carlton.
-In June 2022, Rossington’s family revealed that she was suffering from Alzheimer’s disease.
+She renewed her involvement with the fan club in 2002, when under new management it was officially recognised by the programme creators and Central Carlton.
+In June 2022, Rossington's family revealed that she was suffering from Alzheimer's disease.